Our Next Meeting Will Be Online Only

 After-Meeting Hijinks (a.k.a.
-"Larry eats a Mud Pie while everyone else eats dinner"): And as always, everyone is invited to join us for dinner and/or snacks nearby at Islands restaurant after the meeting.
+"Larry eats a Mud Pie while everyone else eats dinner"): When we meet live-in-person, everyone is invited to join us for dinner and/or snacks nearby at Islands restaurant after the meeting.
 Join the party and talk to people who are actually making consistent money trading FOREX.
 Somehow we never seem to run out of things to talk about.
 See you there!

 Our in-person meeting will be broadcast live over the Internet.
 If you can't attend in person, be sure to sign up on our GoToWebinar Subscriptions page.
 The meeting agenda will be sent out about a week before the meeting.

 ANNOUNCEMENT: DICK SCHMIDT HAS PASSED AWAY

 It is with deep sadness that we send word to you that we lost our beloved Dick Schmidt, our fabulous senior, staff trader.
 Dick was a fighter, big on perseverance and patience, but early on the morning of Sept 13th, he lost his 4-year long battle with bone cancer.
 He was 71.

 A quick background on Dick will give you some insight into his singular personality: insurance salesman, cab driver, horse racing handicapper, helped write a handicapping book that still sells on Amazon.com today, found 4X-LA and knew he'd found home.
 His cab driver's hat still hangs in his trading room to this day as a memento of where he started and how far he’d come.